But She Smiled At Me

-The Woman That Smiled is the first piece of fiction that I have released publicly.
+But She Smiled At Me was the first piece of fiction that I have released publicly.

 A 3-hour flight back home to Malaga proved to be an opportunity to hack out a premise and a first draft.
 I’m not one for romantic stories and happy endings, and hence the result was always likely to involve going somewhere quite dark.
 And it did.